Build, sign, and encrypt JSON Web Tokens

 JwtClaimsBuilder builder3 = Jwt.claims(Collections.singletonMap("customClaim", "custom-value"));

-// Builder created from JsonObject
+// Create a builder from a JsonObject

 JsonObject userName = Json.createObjectBuilder().add("username", "Alice").build();